iit-cs579/main/asg/a1/README.md

 6. Setup Git: <https://help.github.com/articles/set-up-git>
   - Mac/Linux only: Generate SSH keys <https://help.github.com/articles/generating-ssh-keys>

-7. Clone your private class repository
+7. Clone your private class repository [Note, you won't be able to do this until we create this repo for you, likely a week after class starts.]
    ```
    git clone https://github.com/iit-cs579/[YOUR_GITHUB_ID-asg].git
    ```